apapamarkou/pipewire-controller/README.md

 sudo apt-get install python3-pyqt5 pipewire git wget
 ```

+Note: replace "qt5" with "qt6" if you want to use Qt6

-## How to Install Piewire Controller
+## How to Install Pipewire Controller

 Copy the following command, paste it in a terminal and hit [ENTER].
 Thats it!
 ```
 wget -qO- https://raw.githubusercontent.com/apapamarkou/pipewire-controller/main/src/pipewire-controller-git-install | bash
 ```

-## How to Uninstall Piewire Controller
+## How to Uninstall Pipewire Controller

 Copy the following command, paste it in a terminal and hit [ENTER].
 Thats it!
 ```